-In many respects, IAREC functions like a large academic department, but one that includes faculty and staff trained in a variety of disciplines.
-Seven academic departments from WSU College of Agricultural, Human and Natural Resource Sciences have faculty members or important programs located at the Center.
-Interdisciplinary research develops rapidly in this environment, as does interagency work among representatives of the USDA-ARS, WSDA, EPA, and the WSU Agricultural Research Center and Extension.
-This focus on cooperation in developing solutions, a valued characteristic of IAREC researchers, extends to work with their colleagues on college campuses, at other experimental stations, and within national and international organizations, agencies, and programs.
+In many respects, Prosser IAREC functions like a large academic department, but one that includes faculty and staff trained in a variety of disciplines.
+Six academic departments from the WSU College of Agricultural, Human and Natural Resource Sciences (CAHNRS) have faculty members or important programs located here, including food science, entomology, horticulture, plant pathology, crop and soil science, and biological systems engineering.
+Interdisciplinary research develops rapidly in this environment, as does interagency work among representatives of the USDA-ARS, WSDA, the CAHNRS Office of Research, and WSU Extension.